meiersi/dotfiles/README.md

-Central .dotfiles for my tools...yay :-)
+Central `.dotfiles` for my tools...yay :-)

-To include bash configurations use:
+To include all bash configurations use:

     for m in alias prompt; do
         . "~/shared-dotfiles/bash/$m"